nplatton/LAP-1-Code-Challenge/README.md

 - Open `index.html` from the `client` folder.
 - Enter a search request and hit one of the buttons.

+#### Search Terms

+- 'cat' and 'dog' return ten results about cats and dogs respectively,
+- any animals we don't know about returns ten results about rabbits,
+- 'rabbit' returns three results about ostriches,
+- 'ostrich' returns a conspiracy theory.

 #### Testing

 - While in `LAP-1-CODE-CHALLENGE` run `npm test` to launch the test suite.